Call 9-1-1 or go immediately to your nearest hospital Emergency Department (ED) if you have been in a major accident or are experiencing:

 Call 8-1-1 (7-1-1 for hearing-impaired), to access

 HealthLink BC services.
-This free, 24-hour non-emergency multi-lingual telephone service is staffed by trained registered nurses, pharmacists and dieticians who can help answer your health-related questions and help you find your nearest
+This free, 24-hour non-emergency multi-lingual telephone service is staffed by trained registered nurses, pharmacists and dieticians who can help answer your health-related questions.

 - An Emergency Room (ER) triage nurse will see you when you arrive and ask you about your symptoms and check your vital signs.
 Have your photo ID, BC Services Card or CareCard and a list of your current medications ready for the nurse.